 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
-Some are fine just self publishing.
+Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
-But … Continue reading Being creatively exhausted
+But having that writing … Continue reading Being creatively exhausted

-As a writer, story ideas always flow in and out of me.
+As a writer, story ideas flow in and out of me.
 They sometimes come at inconvenient times like showers when I can’t write anything down.
-I memorize the words, repeating them over and over until I can get some written down.
+I memorize the words, repeating them over and over until I can get something written down.
 Those words are never as good as the originals.
 Some ideas flow out of … Continue reading Where the best stories come from